moodle/devdocs/general/development/policies/deprecation/index.md

 - Deprecated classes must be completely removed.
 - The content of the PHPDoc should be removed, leaving only the `@deprecated` tag with the notice and, optionally, the replacement information.
 This includes all `@param`, `@return`, and other tags, as well as the description.
 - External functions deprecation process is different from the standard deprecation and functions should be completely removed.
-- Last but not least, every deprecation should be documented in the corresponding `upgrade.txt` files **at least** once but, **ideally**, both on the initial/immediate deprecation and also on this final deprecation/removal.
+- Last but not least, every deprecation should be documented in an [upgrade note](../../upgradenotes.md) **at least** once but, **ideally**, both on the initial/immediate deprecation and also on this final deprecation/removal.

 ## Parameters deprecation